robmuh/robmuh.github.com/_posts/2014-11-23-codecombat.markdown

 I don't need to write more.
 All anyone needs to know are these two things:

 * Python uses camelCase
-* Python uses `self` outside the context of being in an actual method
 * JavaScript uses a `loop {}` construct instead of an actual loop syntax

 I've informed the creators and I can't wait to see them spend real time with